 When floods and other hazards occur, those that are poorest often suffer the greatest losses and have no other sources of income to fall back on.
 As part of Practical Actions Disaster Risk Reduction projects in Bangladesh and Nepal, income diversification and skills training is a practical sol...Read more

 Through diversification of food and income sources, as well as improved crop processing and storage, households are more likely to have something to fall back on if one area of their livelihood is disrupted.
 In Bangladesh, poor households were found to have only 6 months food security througho...Read more

-Practical Action’s work on livelihood diversification includes training in off-farm activites.
-This includes tailoring and embroidery as alternative sources of income that can be full time or part time activites.
-These skills can also be used at different times of year when agricultural ...Read more
+Practical Action’s work on livelihood diversification includes training in off-farm activities.
+This includes tailoring and embroidery as alternative sources of income that can be full time or part time activities.
+These skills can also be used at different times of year when agricultura...Read more